 Welcome to Winter wonderland!

 Finse is covered by snow, and and excellent place for those who loves winter.
 Cross country skiing, kiting, snowshoeing, drinking something warm (or cold) in the sun.
 Playing board games with the family, or relax with a fantastic view in front of you.
-Finse has something for both grown ups and children.
+Finse has something for all age groups.
 A perfect place for a familiy holiday.

 You can make a reservation with full board, or you can come without a reservation.
 Everyone gets food and a place to sleep.
 Hope to see you in Finse in Winter.

 Appelsinhytta is a little cottage owned by the Finse Red Cross.
 It is about 5 km from Finsehytta, and it is located next to Hardangerjøkulen (the glacier).
 It is a nice trip which does not require expert skiing skills.
 Suitable for children as well as adults.
 The route is marked (follow signs to Hardangerjøkulen), and starts flat, crossing the lake in Finse.
 After the lake the terrain varies between flat, uphills and some downhills.
 On a nice weather day it is a perfect place to sit and enjoy the sun and a hot chockolate.
 The cabin has a room where you can find shelter if it is to cold to sit outside.
 It is not any serving there, so bring a nice pack of lunch, and a thermos with hot drink.